 Disclaimer: Shonda is NOT a doctor or other licensed healthcare professional.
 She is a mother who has long used herbal and nutritional medicine in her family.
-Although she is a professional family herbalist and certified childbirth educator, all answers to questions below reflect more a mother-to-mother sharing of information gathered from a wide variety of resources.
+Although she is a clinical herbalist and certified childbirth educator, all answers to questions below reflect more a mother-to-mother sharing of information gathered from a wide variety of resources.
 Shonda’s answers do not reflect medical advice in any form or fashion and should not be construed as such.
 If you choose to utilize any of the therapies Shonda uses or recommends, you are doing as you are called to do by God – personally choosing to be the steward of your body rather than depending upon others for your healthcare decisions.

 Acne in Early Pregnancy